-Week 10 (20 Mar): Digital Participation and Interaction in Public Space (Ashley) This class will discuss how digital technologies have enabled widespread participation online and how technologies have been used to develop interactive public art installations in urban space.
+Week 10 (20 Mar): Digital Participation and Interaction in Public Space (Ashley)

+This class will discuss how digital technologies have enabled widespread participation online and how technologies have been used to develop interactive public art installations in urban space.
 The class will also discuss historical and contemporary examples of performance art and forms of rule-based participation.
-In particulary, we will discuss the performance work of Tino Seghal and his "constructed situations" and Studio Moniker's notion of "conditional design".
+In particularly, we will discuss the performance work of Tino Seghal and his "constructed situations" and Studio Moniker's notion of "conditional design".
+The class will include a workshop providing an overview of interactive technologies and with examples of interactive artworks.